dsuplica/scripts/README.md

 # Scripts
-This is where I keep useful scripts.
-Everything in here is buggy and not reliable.
+This is where I keep useful scripts (OSX).
+Everything in here is buggy and not reliable, and should probably not be used.

 ## Current things
 ### backup.sh:
-    - backs up the contents of a selected directory on an Android device to a specified location using adb
+    - backs up  an Android device to a specified location.
+    - Requires:
+      - the android sdk installed
+      - (OPTIONAL) a custom recovery image to boot from